NiceneNerd/roead/README.md

 ## Building from Source

-Most of roead is pure Rust and can compiled with any relatively recent *nightly* release.
+Most of roead is pure Rust and can compiled with any relatively recent release.
+The stable MSRV is 1.69.
 However, the yaz0 module provides FFI bindings to oead code, so to use it the following additional requirements are necessary:

 - CMake 3.12+
 - A compiler that supports C++17